Danila-19/Danila-19/README.md

 - ⚡ **Performance & Search:** Optimizing system response with Redis caching and OpenSearch.
 - 🛡️ **Core Focus:** Security, scalability, and reliability by design.

-## 💼 Currently
-Open to opportunities in a modern tech company where I can apply my expertise in building reliable and secure backend solutions.

 ## 🌍 Beyond Code
 🏃 Sports | ✈️ Traveling